scabanes/POST/README.md

 <em>Extract u and v to compute the streamfunction sf and the associated spherical harmonics coefficients sf_r and sf_i in long time series.</em>
 4. <strong>/preprocess/spectra-temporel-FT.py </strong> (needs: python, FourierTransform1D.py)  <strong>--></strong> TempModalSpectra-im-0-upto-n-35.nc <br/>
 <em>Compute the frequency spectra by applying a fourier transform in time to the harmonics coefficients sf_r at given modes m and n.
 A rolling averaged in time is apply to the frequency spectra. </em>
-5. <strong>/plots/Plt-spectra-temporel.py</strong> (needs: python, LoadInfos.py & filePTS.zono.temp)   <em>Subplots of the frequency spectra for severl n and a given m.</em>
+5. <strong>/plots/Plt-spectra-temporel.py</strong> (needs: python, LoadInfos.py & filePTS.zono.temp)   <em>Subplots of the frequency spectra for several n and a given m.</em>

 <ins>Background functions</ins>
 ```
 + FourierTransform1D.py    --> For 1D Fourier Transform (FFT)
 + windowing.py		   --> For Hanning and Tukey windowing of the signals.
 + LoadInfos.py		   --> Load les data from filePTS.zono.temp
-+ filePTS.zono.temp	   --> Enter data of the specific simulation
++ filePTS.zono.temp	   --> Enter data of the specific simulation  (-> nest in the working directory)
 + ZUVT_pretraitement_FT.py --> Can extract suited netcdf file to be used
 			       with statistical_analysis_FullTime
 ```